vk-mittal14/AttnGrounder/README.md

 ![attention_map](static/examples_img_final.png "Attention Map")

 ## Usage
 Preprocessed Talk2Car data is available at this [link](https://drive.google.com/drive/folders/11R3VTHKErToa78qZ51vbIoGCHKsrfJLe?usp=sharing) extract it under `ln_data` folder.
 Download the images following instruction given at this [link](https://talk2car.github.io/).
 Extract all the images in `ln_data\images` folder.
-All the hyperparameters are set, just run the following command in working directory.
-If you face any problem raise an issue.
+All the hyperparameters are set, just run the following command in working directory (if you face memory issue try decreasing the batch size).
 ```
-python train_yolo.py
+python train_yolo.py --batch_size 14
 ```
-[Pretrained Model](https://drive.google.com/file/d/1BP8TD5OjUKLLYKUKvxYp_zYal9eLHXoH/view?usp=sharing) is also available.
-Download this file and put this file in `saved_models`  directory.
 ### Credits
 Part of the code or models are from [DMS](https://github.com/BCV-Uniandes/DMS),